google/objax/docs/source/advanced/variables_and_modules.rst

     v = objax.TrainVar(jn.arange(6, dtype=jn.float32))
     print(v.value)  # [0.
 1. 2.
 3. 4.
 5.]

-    # It is not directly writable.
+    # It is not directly writable to avoid accidentally breaking differentiability.
     v.value += 1  # Raises a ValueError

-    # You can force assign it, however -as expected- all its uses before the assignment are not
+    # You can force assign it if you know what you are doing.
-    # differentiable.
-    v.assign(v.value + 1)
+    v.assign(v.value + 1)  # Still differentiable, v depends on its previous values.
+    print(v.value)  # [1.
+2. 3.
+4. 5.
+6.]
+    v.assign(jn.arange(1, 7, dtype=jn.float32))  # Old values lost, v is not differentiable anymore.
     print(v.value)  # [1.
 2. 3.
 4. 5.
 6.]

 StateVar